argenkuz/OOPArgenKulzhanovAssigment4/README.md

 OK
 ```

-This documentation provides an overview of the classes and methods, instructions on how to run the code, a UML class diagram, and sample runs to demonstrate the functionality.
+A UML class diagram, instructions for executing the code, an outline of the classes and methods, and example runs to illustrate the functionality are all included in this documentation.